Moroccan Hammam Essaouira Morocco

 _____________

-“Since religion is the center of Moroccan culture, the first hammams were established near mosques and praying centers to facilitate the purification of body and soul before prayer rituals.”
+“Since religion is the center of Moroccan culture, the first hammams were established near mosques and praying centers for daily purification of body and soul before performing Muslim prayer rituals – salah.”

 _____________